lambda-feedback/user-documentation/docs/developer/evaluation_functions/quickstart.md

 		[`evaluation_tests.py` Specification](specification.md#evaluation_testspy){ .md-button }

+	3. Documentation files:
-	3. **`app/docs.md`**: This file should be edited to reflect any changes/features implemented.
+		- **`app/docs/dev.md`**: This file should be edited to reflect any changes/features implemented, following a developer perspective.
 It is baked into the function's image to be pulled by this documentation website under the [deployed functions](index.md) section.

+		- **`app/docs/user.md`**: This file documents how the function can be used by a teacher user, from the perspective of editing content on the [LambdaFeedback]({{ urls.client }}) platform.
+This time, files are collated and displayed in the [Teacher](../../teacher/index.md) section.

 4. Changes can be tested locally by running the tests you've written using:
 ```bash